 At many parks in Thailand you may also see locals playing one of Thailand’s most popular sports, takraw.
 This acrobatic sport is a form of kick volleyball which uses a lightweight rattan ball and is fascinating to watch and admire the dexterity and skill of the participants.

 If you like sport, but would rather watch the professionals do their thing than take part yourself, there are some big events to look forward to throughout the year.
 Motorcycle fans should head to Buriram in the north-east of Thailand for the Moto GP.
-Marc Marquez sealed his World Championship here in 2019 and the next Grand Prix of Thailand is scheduled to take place in Buriram from March 20-22, 2020.
+Marc Marquez sealed his World Championship here in 2019.
 And in Chonburi (near Pattaya) the street circuit at Bang Saen hosts an annual motor racing event.
-The Motor Sport Fans website is a useful resource for race events in Thailand.

 Muay Thai is the national sport with a number of venues around the country hosting fights.
 In Bangkok, the historic Rajadamnern (also written as Ratchadamnoen) Stadium is one of the best places in Thailand to watch the action and fights are also hosted at Lumpinee Boxing Stadium (located in the northern suburbs of the Thai capital in Bang Khen district).